raspy135/Qun-synthesizer/README.md

 Device Index : Device Index.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.

+RECV MIDI Ch: Configure receiving MIDI channel.
+Default is ALL.
+If you use it with Polyphonic setup, set the same channel or ALL for all devices.

+MIDI Forwarding: MIDI message fowarding for standalone polyphonic configuration.
+When the option is ON, the message forwarding is active with PolyMono or PolyDuo configuration.
+It's not for generic MIDI forwarding like MIDI THRU.
+Do not turn this option with DAW configuration.
+Most of DAW will echo received MIDI message, it will make infinite MIDI message loop.

 LINE in THRU: If it is off, it is automatically turn on or off LINE IN pass through by mono / poly setting.
 If it is on, the synth always passes the signal.
 This setting will be stored in the flash memory.
 It only takes Right channel.
 Gain is fixed to 1.

-LINE in HPF: Off is default.
+LINE in HPF: On is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
 Turning this off will reduce HPF effect.

 Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ`.
 Select clock souce for sequencer and LFO.
 See `Clock synchronization` for detail.
 This could make some confusion so this setting will not be saved to flash memory.